-In considering the independence of the Directors, the CGC examined any transactions between Directors and the Company in 2018.
+In considering the independence of the Directors, the CGC examined any transactions between Directors and the Company in 2019.
 In particular, the CGC considered Mr. Hoolihan's relationship to Industrial Lubricant Company (ILCO).
 Throughout 2017, Mr. Hoolihan served as chief executive officer of ILCO and had an ownership interest in the company.
 Since January 2018, ILCO has been owned and operated by Mr. Hoolihan's immediate family members.
-ILCO provides lubricant products and services to one of the Company's generating facilities and to one of the Company's wholly owned subsidiaries, BNI Energy, Ltd. During 2018, Company payments to ILCO totaled \$803,081.
+ILCO provides lubricant products and services to one of the Company's generating facilities and to one of the Company's wholly owned subsidiaries, BNI Energy, Ltd. During 2019, Company payments to ILCO totaled \$839,216.
 The CGC reviewed the ILCO transactions, without Mr. Hoolihan's participation, and determined that the transactions with ILCO did not constitute a material relationship for purposes of the Company's categorical standards in determining a Director's independence.
 Mr. Hoolihan also had no personal involvement in the transactions and the transactions were not material to him or to any person or entity with whom he has an affiliation.
-Therefore, the CGC concluded that Mr. Hoolihan did not have a direct or indirect material interest in the transactions.
-The CGC previously considered similar transactions that occurred in 2017 and 2016 and reached the same conclusions.
+The CGC concluded that Mr. Hoolihan did not have a direct or indirect material interest in the transactions.
+The CGC previously considered similar transactions that occurred in 2018 and 2017 and reached the same conclusions.
 Based on this, the CGC recommended to the Board, and the Board determined, that these transactions did not impair Mr. Hoolihan's independence.

 The CGC concluded and recommended that the Board determine that each non-employee Director was independent.
-The Board reviewed the CGC's conclusions and recommendations in light of the Company's independence standards and the NYSE's corporate governance rules and concluded that each Director, except Mr. Hodnik and Ms. Owen, is independent.
+The Board reviewed the CGC's conclusions and recommendations in light of the Company's independence standards and the NYSE's corporate governance rules and concluded that each Director, except Ms. Owen and Mr. Hodnik, is independent.

-There were no related-person transactions in 2018 that required Board review.
+There were no related-person transactions in 2019 that required Board review.